tenpy/tenpy/doc/intro/npc.rst

 These charges divide the tensors into different sectors.
 This can be used to infer for example a block-diagonal structure of certain matrices, which in turn speeds up SVD or diagonalization a lot.
 Even for more general (non-square-matrix) tensors, charge conservation imposes restrictions which blocks of a tensor can be non-zero.
-Only those blocks need to be saved, and e.g. tensordot can be speeded up.
+Only those blocks need to be saved, which ultimately (= for large enough arrays) leads to a speedup of many routines, e.g., tensordot.

 This introduction covers our implementation of charges; explaining mathematical details of the underlying symmetry is beyond its scope.
-We refer you to Ref.
-[Singh2009]_ for the general idea, which is more nicely explained for the example of a :math:`U(1)` symmetry in [Singh2010]_.
+We refer you to the corresponding chapter in our [TeNPyNotes]_ for a more general introduction of the idea (also stating the "charge rule" introduced below).
+Ref.
+[Singh2009]_ explains why it works form a mathematical point of view, [Singh2010]_ has the focus on a :math:`U(1)` symmetry and might be easier to read.

 Notations
 ---------
-Lets fix the notation for this introduction and the doc-strings in :mod:`~tenpy.linalg.np_conserved`.
+Lets fix the notation of certain terms for this introduction and the doc-strings in :mod:`~tenpy.linalg.np_conserved`.
+This might be helpful if you know the basics from a different context.
+If you're new to the subject, keep reading even if you don't understand each detail, and come back to this section when you encounter the corresponding terms again.

 A :class:`~tenpy.linalg.np_conserved.Array` is a multi-dimensional array representing a **tensor** with the entries: